serahug/sunology-vault-ha/README.md

 ## Disclaimer

-This is an unofficial integration not affiliated with Sunology.
+This integration is not affiliated with Sunology.
 Use at your own risk.
 The API may change without notice, which could break this integration.

 Sunology does not provide a public API, nor does the STREAM Connect hub expose PLAY Max data via its local WebSocket.
 I asked Sunology (December 2025) if they would accept open source contributions to their official HA integration — a common practice for projects hosted on GitHub — but they declined, preferring to keep control over their developments.
 They also indicated that adding PLAY Max battery (VAULT) support to their official HA integration is not planned. **If you're a Sunology user**, consider reaching out to them to request a public API or PLAY Max support in their official HA integration.